ZanaPK0/ExamV41-Zana-Palani/README.md

 4. Open VS Code.
 5. Clone repository with the help of the link.
 6. You now have access to the content.
+7. Open the index.html with live server.
+8. Navigate between the two pages by clicking Products or Contact.

 Hemsidan är en produktsida för Grafikkort.